Top 6 Beaches in the Highlands of Scotland

 Dornoch Beach

-Dornoch’s safe, Blue Flag beach, is a beautiful long sandy beach backed by dunes and is but a mile from the centre of Dornoch.
+Dornoch’s safe, Blue Flag beach, is a beautiful long sandy beach.
+It’s backed by dunes and is but a mile from the centre of Dornoch.
 This beach is ideal for families and perfect for paddling and swimming on those warm summer days at one of Scotland’s best beaches.

 Close to the very popular holiday destination- Embo (which itself has a lovely beach), it is a favourite with dog walkers, ramblers and those who love to collect a shell or two.
 Keep an eye out and you may even spot the occasional dolphin too!